jkunimune/nibasa/misc.md

 international simplified lexicon (nasil)?

-sinitic words should usually be two-characters, unless they're a suffix. but they follow the same compound rules.  so we don't use 終了 (jungliau) because 了 (liau) is already used as a suffix. feminine nisba adjectives don't count as -ia, so don't use them like that
+sinitic words should usually be two-characters, unless they're a suffix. but they follow the same compound rules.  so we don't use 終了 (jungliao) because 了 (liao) is already used as a suffix. feminine nisba adjectives don't count as -ia, so don't use them like that